-Describe the hazard & how it can cause harm Who might be harmed and how?
-Existing control measures Risk Rating Likeliness x Severity = RR ting ss x Additional control measures Revise rating Likelines Severity • RR Cables and wires could act as trip hazards, leading to both minor/serious injuries.
+Describe the hazard & how it Who might be Existing control measures Risk Rating Additional control Revised can cause harm harmed and how?
+Likeliness x Severity = RR · · · · · · · · · · · · · · · · · · · measures Lik rating eline everit RR ss x L S RR L S RR Cables and wires could act as trip hazards, leading to both minor/serious injuries.
 Learners and speaker Cables and wires to be kept to a minimum.
 Any charging cables to be kept away from paths and stairs.
 All involved will be responsible for ensuring that paths are cleared of cables and wires.
-2 2 RR 4 What additional control measures could you put in?
+2 2 4 What additional control measures could you put in?
 Will these measures decrease likelihood and/or severity?
-L S RR Overcrowding in rooms could lead to problems when evacuating (i.e. Fire Alarm).
+Overcrowding in rooms could lead to problems when evacuating (i.e. Fire Alarm).
 Any learner or speaker Babington control measures - No smoking stipulation - fire exits - emergency contact - location of extinguishers.
 Event organiser to ensure that room capacity is not breached and monitor headcount throughout the event.
 2 3 6 Content of Presentation may cause offense to some learners or be deemed inappropriate.
 Any learner Guest and Visiting Speakers Agreement and Guideline form to be filled out before the event, in line with Babington's Guest and Visiting Speaker policy.
 1 1 1

-Describe the hazard & how it can cause harm Who might be harmed and how?
-Existing control measures Risk Rating Likeliness x Severity = RR Additional control measures Lik evise rating eline everit RR g ss x L S RR L S RR Safeguard learners' privacy for online delivery Any learner All learners to be given advice and guidance on how to protect themselves online Learner to ensure they have the correct Anti-virus/ spyware when using online platforms 1 1 1
+Describe the hazard & how it can cause harm .
+Likeliness x Severity = Additional control measures Revised rating Likeliness x Severity = RR L S RR L S RR Safeguard learners' privacy for online delivery Any learner All learners to be given advice and guidance on how to protect themselves online Learner to ensure they have the correct Anti-virus/ spyware when using online platforms 1 1 1